How One Buyer Saved Money by Walking Away from an FHA Loan

 FALSE

 There is a time and a place for an FHA loan.
-Depending on factors like your credit score and debt-to-income ratio, an FHA loan could be the best fit for your borrowing needs.
+Depending on factors like an individual's credit score and debt-to-income ratio, an FHA loan could best suit a client's borrowing needs.
+Many borrowers also believe that first-time homebuyer programs with down payment assistance are a must.

-Read on to find out how walking away from an FHA Loan helped him actually save money on his monthly mortgage payment.
+Learn how walking away from an FHA Loan helped him save money on his monthly mortgage payment.

 The Story of a First-time Homebuyer

-William was referred to me by his Realtor a few months back.
-He had heard from his friends that every first-time homebuyer should use an FHA loan.
+William was referred by his realtor a few months back.
+His friends told him that every first-time homebuyer should use an FHA loan.

-He believed FHA loans allowed you to put the least amount of money down.
+He believed FHA loans allowed clients to put the least money down.

 He believed an FHA loan would have a lower monthly payment.